ilgmars/netmaker-cloudflared/README.md

-This is still a work in progress, do not use yet.
+This is still a work in progress.

 This was written for use with Ubuntu 26.04.
 Netmaker control plane is behind a Cloudflare Tunnel.
 No direct, inbound ports on the host.